Completing your accessibility compliance report

 The requirements and deadlines you need to follow depend on the type and size of your organization:

 Filing your report is a legal obligation under the AODA.
-Contact us if you need help completing your 2021 accessibility compliance report.
+If you do not submit your report, it may lead to potential enforcement action.

 Before you file a compliance report

-• business number (BN9 – found in your federal or provincial tax return)
+- business number (BN9 in your federal or provincial tax return)

 If you think your organization may be in the public sector category, check the lists in these regulations to confirm:

-If your organization is in the designated broader public sector category and you don't have a BN9 , contact us and we will give you an AODA identifier number.
+If your organization is in the designated broader public sector category and you do not have a BN9, contact us and we will give you an AODA identifier number.

 Learn more about Ontario’s accessibility laws and your accessibility requirements.